typingincolor/reqbot/README.md

 ## Running reqbot

-You will need to install redis and gradle...
+There are a number of options, but you will need redis running whichever you choose.

+### Gradle

-Then `gradle run`
+use `gradle run`

 This will start everything at `http://localhost:8080/`

+### Foreman

+Foreman can be install from [here](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html)

+To use it `gradle stage; foreman start`

+This will start everything at `http://localhost:5000/` by default.

+Foreman is useful as it uses the Procfile which heroku uses if you deploy there.

 ## Redis settings

-The connect settings are found in the application.yml, but can be override using enviroment variables.
+The connect settings are found in the application.yml, but can be override using environment variables.

 The example below connects to database 1 on localhost port 6379